 Two-thirds of your pet’s tooth is below the gum line, making our ability to remove tartar even more important.
 Yet, due to the intensive and invasive nature of pet teeth cleaning, our procedures are all performed while your pet is under general anesthesia.
 While there is always some small risk when using anesthesia, we take every precaution to make sure your pet is a suitable candidate for the procedure and is monitored constantly throughout.
 We also require pre-operative blood work to ensure your pet's safety.

-Taking Preventive Pet Dental Care Home
+Pet Teeth Cleaning & Dental Care at Home

 Your pet’s dental care doesn’t start and end with us!
-You can do a lot at home to keep your pet’s teeth clean and lengthen the time between professional cleanings.
+You can do a lot at home to keep your dog and cat’s teeth clean and lengthen the time between professional teeth cleanings.
 Firstly, brushing their teeth with pet toothpaste and a toothbrush is the best form of prevention.
 Yet, pets may be uncooperative, and you may not have enough time at home to be brushing your pet's teeth every day!
 Luckily, there are many other options such as dental chews, carrots, water additives, dental diets, and more.
 We can help you decide what dental products are right for you and your pet!
 We highly recommend only using products approved by the Veterinary Oral Health Council.